 LEDs are best known for their extremely long life and energy efficiency.
 LEDs don’t “burn out” like incandescent bulbs do.
 Instead, they get progressively dimmer over time.
 Its useful life is based on the number of operating hours until the LED is emitting 70% of its initial light output.
 This can be helpful in critical lighting areas.
 Keep in mind that quality LED products will last 10-15 years.
 They also tend to use less than one-sixth as much energy as their incandescent or halogen counterparts, and 2-3 times less than most CFLs.

 Similar to CFLs, the LED lamp is hugely efficient, but is not right for every application.
 Usually, the main concern is the upfront cost of an LED.
 However, the prices are dropping often and LEDs are becoming a much more affordable option for both business and private residence.
 Other concerns include proper fit in your fixture, compatibility with dimmers, brightness and appearance.
-Also, it’s very important to use most LED bulbs in open, well-ventilated fixtures (but we do carry Switch Lighting LEDs that can be used in enclosed fixtures).
+Also, it’s very important to use most LED bulbs in open, well-ventilated fixtures.
 The bulbs do not generate much heat, but if the electronic components inside of the bulb get too warm, it can cause early failure of the bulb.

 For more information on choosing the right LED, take a look at LED: Is It Right For You? in our Learning section.